 - Type: Select the type of events in the alert to view, for example, logs, network sessions, and so on.
-In NetWitness Platform 11.3 and later, if one of the events in an alert has a device\type of nwendpoint, Endpoint is included in the Type field. - Source: Displays only the alert sources which are installed.
-Select one or more sources to view alerts triggered by the selected sources.
+In NetWitness Platform 11.3 and later, if one of the events in an alert has a device type of nwendpoint, Endpoint is included in the Type field. - Source: Select one or more sources to view alerts triggered by the selected sources.
 For example, to view NetWitness Endpoint alerts only, select Endpoint as the source.
-Netwitness Core is available from 12.3 and later version.
-For more information, see the NetWitness Respond Configuration Guide. - Severity: Select the level of severity of the alerts to view.
+In NetWitness Platform 11.3 and later, the Endpoint source includes Endpoint alerts from all NetWitness Endpoint versions.
+If one of the events in an alert has a device type of nwendpoint, the source changes to Endpoint.
+A Risk Scoring source is available in NetWitness Platform 11.3 and later.
+NetWitness Respond automatically creates incidents from alerts that are over the specified file and host alert thresholds for risk score.
+For more information, see the NetWitness Respond Configuration Guide. - Severity: Select the the level of severity of the alerts to view.
 The values are from 1 through 100.
 For example, to concentrate on the highest severity alerts first, you may want to view only those alerts with a severity from 90 to 100. - Part of Incident: To view only alerts that are not part of an incident, select No. To view only alerts that are part of an incident, select Yes.
 For example, when you are ready to create an incident from a group of alerts, you can select No to view only those alerts that are not currently part of an incident. - Alert Names: Select the name of the alert to view.
-You can use this filter to search for all alerts generated by a specific rule, for example, Direct Login to an Administrative Account. - MITRE ATT&CK Tactics: Select the tactic associated with the alert. - MITRE ATT&CK Techniques: Select the technique associated with the alert.
+You can use this filter to search for all alerts generated by a specific rule, for example, Direct Login to an Administrative Account.